jgomesmv/HangfireScheduleJobsDemo/README.md

 # HangfireScheduleJobsDemo
-A simple demonstration of Hangfire implementation on top of .NetCore
+Implementation of a Single Page Application using Blazor on top of Web Assembly